Recidiviz/public-dashboard/spotlight-client/README.md

 We suggest installing a linting package for your preferred code editor that hooks into [eslint](#yarn-lint).
 We recommend [linter-eslint](https://atom.io/packages/linter-eslint) if you're using Atom.

+#### Environment variables

+Second and last, set up your environment variables.
+Copy the `.env.example` file and set variables accordingly per environment.
+The app can be deployed to both staging and production environments.
+Staging relies on environment variables stored in `.env.development` and production relies on variables in `.env.production`.
+Local relies on `.env.development.local`.

+Expected environment variables include:

+- `REACT_APP_AUTH_ENABLED` - set to `true` or `false` to toggle Auth0 protection per environment.
+Currently only used in staging to make the entire site private.
+No need to enable this locally unless you are developing or testing something auth-related.
+- `REACT_APP_AUTH_ENV` - a string indicating the "auth environment" used to point to the correct Auth0 tenant.
+Either "development" (which also covers staging) or "production".

+(Note that variables must be prefixed with `REACT_APP_` to be available inside the client application.)

+The build process, as described below, ensures that the proper values are compiled and included in the static bundle at build time, for the right environment.

 ### Running the application locally

 `yarn dev` will start a Webpack development server on port `3000` and open the homepage in your browser.